Learning Methods - Thinking Styles - Teaching Methods

 There are many different ways a person can learn something.
 Some learning methods work better then

-It's not just knowing the best way to learn something new, but also knowing the best state of mind to be in.
+It's not just knowing the best way to learn something new, but also knowing the best state of

 The Optimal Learning State